bbhunter/pktrecon/README.md

 ## usage

 Using pktrecon is simple.
 First, passively sniff traffic on a local network segment.
+Write this network traffic to a packet capture file with a tool such as tcpdump.
+Be sure to perform multiple packet captures of varying intervals.

 An example with tcpdump:

     tcpdump -i <interface> -w </path/to/pcap.pcap>